iamahnaf/Chat_Application/README.md

 ## JavaFX Library Note

 - The **JavaFX library files are included** in this repository.
-- If you import the project, **just update the project structure** to point to the `lib` folder containing JavaFX.
+- If you import the project, **just update the project structure** to point to the `lib` folder containing JavaFX and add the VM.
 - No need to download JavaFX separately.